racyusdelanoo/bpf-tutorial/README.md

-# Tutorial about the extended Berkeley Packet Filter (eBPF)

-Este repositório contém o material utilizado durante a realização do Minicurso sobre eBPF e XDP no [SBRC2019](http://sbrc2019.sbc.org.br/).
+# Fast Packet Processing with eBPF and XDP

 ## About